 One of the UK’s most-loved national parks, Brecon Beacons offers up a wealth of adventure, from stargazing and cave-exploring to fishing and paragliding… not forgetting the 1,200-miles of walking trails through gorges and over lush green hills.

 Another epic national park in Wales, Snowdonia boasts amazing scenery, wild swimming spots, beautiful walks along the coast, and even zip-lining in the mountains.
 In short, it's a total outdoor playground!

 Home to three of Wales’ five Area’s of Outstanding Natural Beauty, the landscapes of North Wales are spellbinding.
 Go surfing at the seaside, wander charming old towns, and soak up the interesting local culture and heritage.

 Why we love staycations in Wales

-Museum and gallery buffs, look no further.
-There’s over 90 accredited museums and galleries, and 7 National Museums of Wales.
+Museum and gallery buffs can get lost in over 90 accredited museums and galleries, as well as 7 National Museums of Wales.

 From the blog...

 Best Hikes in the UK for a Great British Staycation